 Here’s why I say that.

 That thinking is completely the wrong way around.
 A team will never pass every single ball well enough to run the quick.
-As I noted in my post about scoring serve receive passing, good teams target an average of 2.00 or better.
+As I noted in my post about scoring serve receive passing, good teams target an average of 2.00 or better on the 3-point scale.
 That means their average pass isn’t good enough to run the middle quick.
 Yet those teams still train the quick attack and use it in games when the opportunity presents itself.

 Think of a successful quick attack as the reward for perhaps the ultimate expression of teamwork in volleyball.
 It requires three very precise coordinated movements.
 There must be a good pass.
 A hitter needs to attack at the right time.
 Finally, a precise set is required.
 If any of those things fail, the play fails.
 Players at basically all levels get excited when a quick attack is well executed, and for good reason.
 That is way more motivation for the team to pass well.
 It’s much more concrete than, “So the setter doesn’t have to chase all over the court.”